How to Process PDF Files

 How can PDFs add value to your Knowledge Graph Workflow?

 You can upload PDF files to your Knowledge Bank in the Knowledge Graph Workflow.
-The information in these files can be utilised to help answer end-user questions through the Knowledge Assistant.
+The information in these files can be utilized to help answer end-user questions through the Agent.

 Before you upload your PDF files, it's important to follow the guidelines below.
 These guidelines will ensure that the Mindset platform can read and comprehend your document effectively, allowing you to derive maximum value from your content.

-Password protected documents: Unfortunately, we are unable to process any document which has password protection enabled.
+Password Protected Documents: Unfortunately, we are unable to process any document that has password protection enabled.
 Please ensure to remove any password protection before uploading your PDF documents.

 Understanding Content Segmentation: Audio/Visual vs. PDFs

-Our platform efficiently organises audio and visual files by specific topics, allowing end-users to easily locate relevant content.
+Our platform efficiently organizes audio and visual files by specific topics, allowing end-users to easily locate relevant content.

-While ongoing efforts aim to improve PDF handling, our current approach organises them in a sentence-based structure, ensuring uniformity in 'chapters' without compromising informativeness.
+Our current approach organizes them in a sentence-based structure, ensuring uniformity in 'chapters' without compromising informativeness.

-If you'd like to read more about setting up your Knowledge Graph Worfklow, check out How to configure the Knowledge Graph Banks, or Knowledge Graph workflow FAQs.
+If you'd like to read more about setting up your Knowledge Graph Worfklow, check out Knowledge Graph workflow FAQs.

 Last updated